CarlosEAM/u-just-jump/README.md

 ### Prerequisites

+- Because we use ES6 modules and due to CORS policy the game can't be run directly from the file.

-- Download and install [Python3](https://www.python.org/downloads/) or if you have another way to run a local server use that.
+- [Python3](https://www.python.org/downloads/) can be used to run a quick local server (see below) or you can use any other method you'd prefer.

 ### Setup